-20. "In nearly every great industrial country", Mr. Abbott pointed in his Report, "technical education and general education are administered by the same Department of State, i.e., the Ministry of Education".
-In India. however, there has been no uniformity of practice in this respect and it is the exception rather than the rule to find Technical education under the administrative control of the Education Department.
-The reason for this has probably been that the primary function of Technical institutions has been considered to be the serving of particular trade needs and it was, therefore, thought proper to entrust their administration to the departments immediately concerned with industry and commerce.
-There is now-a-days, however, a growing realisation of the value of Technical instruction as a means of general education, and it is coming to be recognised that although Technical education is a preparation for certain vocations, its primary function is educative; in other words, it is an integral part of the general educational system.
-The Committee have, therefore, no doubt that the administration of Technical education should be entrusted to the educational authorities.
+20. "In nearly every great industrial country" Mr. Abbott pointed in his Report "technical education and general education are administered by the same Department of State, i.e., the Ministry of Education".
+In India, however, there has been no uniformity of practice in this respect and it is the exception rather than the rule to find technical education under the administrative control of the Education Department.
+The reason for this has prolably been that the primary function of technical institutions has been considered to be the serving of particular trade needs, and it was, therefore, thought proper to entrust their administration to the Departments immediately concerned with industry and commerce.
+There is nowadays, however, a growing realisation of the value of technical instruction as a means of general education, and it is coming to be recognised that although technical education is a preparation for certain vocations, its primary funcion is educative; in other words, it is an integral part of the general educational system.
+The Committee have, therefore, no doubt that the administration of technical education should be entrusted to the educational authorities.

-They feel, however, that since Technical education is a highly specialised branch of education, its administration requires expert knowledge and practical experience, and they, therefore, recommend that every Education department should have a special section dealing with Technical education and that there should be a separate directional and inspectorial staff for this purpose.
+They feel, however, that since technical education is a highly specialised branch of education, its administration requires expert knowledge and practical experience, and they, therefore, recommend that every Education Department should have a special section dealing with technical education and that there should be a separate directional and inspectorial staff for this purpose.

-Although Technical education should be administered by the Education department, there should be very close contact and co-operation between that department and the other departments concerned as well as with industry and commerce.
-While the need for such co-operation can hardly be overstressed, the Committee do not wish to lay down any rigid rules for exact procedure for ensuring it.
-It must obviously be based on a realisation of community of interest, and there is ample room for experiment in devising the best means of bringing together the many interests concerned.
+Although technical education should be administered by the Education Department, there should be very close contact and co-operation between that Department and the other Departments concerned as well as with industry and commerce.
+While the need for such co-operation can hardly be overstressed, the Committee do not wish to lay down any rigid rules or exact procedure for ensuring it.
+It must obviously be based on a realisation of community of interest, and there is ample room for experiment in devising the test means of bringing together the many interests concerned.

-21. The need for organising Higher Technical education on an all-India basis has already been emphasised.
+21. The need for organising higher technical education on an all-India basis has already been emphasised.
 In view of probable post-war industrial development the nature of such an organisation will call for careful consideration.
-At present there is no machinery which can effectively stimulate and supervise a large development of Technical education.
+At present there is no machinery which can effectively stimulate and supervise a large development of technical education.
 The formation of the Association of Principals of Technical Institutions (India) has already been welcomed as an important step in the direction of co-ordinating technical instruction on an All-India basis, and the Committee feel that it should be given every encouragement in its work; but while this body can render very useful service in advising as to the lines which development should follow and particularly in undertaking the essential preliminary surveys, it is hardly suited to shoulder administrative responsibilities and the need for a controlling authority remains.

-To ensure both comprehensive planning and the fullest co-operation and contact between the different Government departments concerned and industry and commerce, the Committee are of opinion that there should be an all-India body in supreme charge of all Higher Technical education, except that provided in the technological departments of universities.
-This body should consist of representatives of all the Government departments concerned, Central and Provincial, of industry and commerce, associations of temployers or of employees, and of other interested bodies such as the Central Advisory Board of Education, the Universities and the Association of Principals of Technical Institutions (India).
+To ensure both comprehensive planning and the fullest co-operation and contact between the different Government Departments concerned and industry and commerce, the Committee are of opinion that there should be an all-India bdy in supreme charge of all higher technical education, except that provided in the Technological Departments of universities.
+This body should consist of representatives of all the Government Departments concerned.
+Central and

+Provincial of industry and commerce, associations of employers or of employees, and of other interested bodies such as the Central Advisory Board of Education, the Universities and the Association of Principals of Technical Institutions (India).
 Effective liaison with universities will be essential.